 January 7, 2007 The snipe is a wading bird renowned for being the hardest of all birds to hunt due to being difficult to locate, impossible to approach without flushing, or to hit once in the air due to its erratic flight.
 In the days of market hunting, those who brought snipes to market were regarded as the best of the best and earned the term snipers.
 The verb snipe originated in the 1770s among soldiers in British India applying similar skills in wartime with a human quarry.
 A sniper occasionally takes the one, well-aimed shot that, if done properly, will save lives and turn the course of battle.
 One of the many skills of a modern days sniper is mathematics – to measure or estimate the range, cross winds, and calculate the allowances needed for one shot to hit its target after travelling up to 2000 yards (the longest confirmed sniper kill of the Gulf War was made by a Barrett Model 82A1 sniper rifle at a range of 1,800 meters).

-« Back to The One-Shot Sniping System
+Read the full article: The One-Shot Sniping System